tsparticles/tsparticles/engine/README.md

 ### Elementor

-Actually an official tsParticles plugin isn't existing, but I have a collaboration with the `Premium Addons for Elementor` plugin collection.
+Actually, an official tsParticles plugin isn't existing, but I have a collaboration with the `Premium Addons for Elementor` plugin collection.

 <div style="float: left; margin-right: 10px;">